Updated: Oct 7, 2021

-There’s another category of self-care activities that are called “micro self-care.”
+There’s another category of self-care activities that is called “micro self-care.”

 These take very little effort, time and commitment.
 They are simple strategies meant to be done quickly and are often incorporated easily into activities that you’re already doing on a regular basis.